 This means the cuts of the MDF have to be good, wood glue is not designed to fill gaps any bigger than 1/8 of an inch but when dry, the bond will be stronger than the MDF itself.

 3. Caulking Gun

 Caulk is a polyurethane-based construction adhesive.
 Again the benefit is that it expands as it cures to fill all gaps.
 In terms of caulking, you can use acrylic latex caulking.

 Some people may also use caulk with silicone, but it’s more expensive and sticky.
 If you have ever heard the term acrylic subwoofer boxes, this is what they are talking about.
 You can even use acoustic sealant caulk for this purpose if you don’t have acrylic.

 4. Liquid Nails

-When we talk about enclosure adhesives, liquid nails solution is almost always suggested.
+When we talk about enclosure adhesives, a liquid nail solution is almost always suggested.
 This is because it is a thicker substance that can fill in minor variations in the surfaces while maintaining the enclosure strength.

 This makes it simple and easy to use, so it’s great for a beginner.

 So, liquid nails is best used in instances in which your cuts are less than perfect as it will fill gaps being a bit thicker of a substance.